zeenix/zeenix/README.md

 ## Career Highlights 🚀

 * Rust & FOSS specialist consultant at Mercedes-Benz Vans in the Digital Upfitter project on a 1 year contract from Dec 2022 to Dec 2023.
-My work includes:
+My work included:
   * Development of the Digital Upfitter platform, especially the Rust components.
   * Helping various teams in the Mercedes-Benz group learn Rust and adopting the best practices around it.